 I hate cleaning.
 There, I said it!
-I really despise the scrubbing of the toilets, and the constant vacuuming that has to take place, almost hourly.
-I would much rather focus my attention to the kiddos, napping, or reading.
+I really despise the scrubbing of the toilets and the constant vacuuming that has to take place, almost hourly.
+I would much rather focus my attention on the kiddos, napping, or reading.
 You know, #momlife.
-But I do insist on a daily clean up that I have a cleaning checklist for.
-The daily clean up means we pick up all the toys, put the house back together, and scrub the kitchen.
+But I do insist on a daily clean-up that I have a cleaning checklist for.
+The daily clean-up means we pick up all the toys, put the house back together, and scrub the kitchen.
 Because I can’t wake up to a sink full of dishes.

 So I have created some cleaning hacks that have helped us keep our house tidy without a ton of scrubbing and mopping!

 Whenever I have to clean, I look to my checklist.
 I have created a ton over the years, but this one is perfect for helping with cleaning up at the end of the night.
 We pick 3 things to clean up in each area of the house.
 For us, it is the kitchen, toys, and living room.
 By keeping it simple, it is totally manageable to maintain an organized and tidy home.